Central Processing Unit

 The CPU is the main component in a computer system , which is responsible to interpret and execute the program instructions .

-The CPU executes a program by repetitively performing a sequence of operations ( Fetch , Decode , Execute And Store ) which is collectively referred as Machine Cycle.
+The CPU executes a program by repetitively performing a sequence of operations ( Fetch , Decode , Execute And Store ) which is collectively referred as Instruction Cycle.

-A Machine Cycle ( Also referred as Instruction Cycle Or Processor Cycle ) is the basic operation performed by the CPU – Central Processing Unit to execute a program .
+A instruction Cycle ( Also referred as machine Cycle Or Processor Cycle ) is the basic operation performed by the CPU – Central Processing Unit to execute a program.

-The CPU can execute the program instruction either in a single machine cycle or multiple machine cycles depending upon the complexity of the instruction .
+The CPU can execute the program instruction either in a single machine cycle or multiple machine cycles.
+Depending upon the complexity of the instruction , the CPU can take more than one machine cycles to execute one instruction.
+This is called instruction cycle.

 How CPU Works ?